solocshaw/yet-another-ctf-writeups/RACTF-2022/travel_japan.md

 Image from https://www.gotokyo.org/en/destinations/eastern-tokyo/fukagawa/index.html

 From the above image we notice identical banners and pillar decorations.
-We learn from the results of our search that this is the Fukagawa-Fudo-son located in Kōtō, Tokyo.
+We learn from the results of our search that this is the Fukagawa Fudo-son located in Kōtō, Tokyo.

 More information about the temple and the area can be found here: